New Gods: Volume 4 (1995–97)

-2007–present
+2007–2024

 Death of the New Gods and Final Crisis

 Taking place in both the yearlong series Countdown to Final Crisis (2007–2008) and its spin-off, Death of the New Gods, written by Jim Starlin, was a story-arc involving the mysterious deaths of the New Gods across the universe in preparation for the coming storylines in Grant Morrison's Final Crisis, published later in 2008.
 As elaborated in Death of the New Gods, the mysterious Godkiller turned out to be an agent of the sentient Source itself, which sought to destroy the imperfect Fourth World—compromised by the disruption in its creation by the Old Gods—in favor of a more perfect "Fifth World" by reuniting the Source with the Anti-Life Equation.
-The Source's initial attempts to recreate the Fifth World had been hampered by the Crisis on Infinite Earths which unified the Multiverse and forged an impenetrable Source Wall around the Anti-Life Equation.
-By subtly manipulating characters such as Alexander Luthor, Jr., and Booster Gold to recreate the Multiverse made the Source Wall less impenetrable.
+The Source's initial attempts to recreate the Fifth World had been hampered by the Crisis on Infinite Earths which unified the multiverse and forged an impenetrable Source Wall around the Anti-Life Equation.
 The Source's agent is revealed to be the New God Infinity-Man.
 Darkseid acquires the powers of the Anti-Life Equation and capitalizes on the deaths of the New Gods by using the human Jimmy Olsen as a "soul-catcher" for the Gods, from which he can claim all their powers and recreate the universe in his own image, but he is killed when the Source is able to send Darkseid's resurrected son, Orion, to rip out his heart.
-Orion leaves the scene of the fray to die of his own wounds; and, seemingly with success, the Source entity manages to reunite with the Anti-Life entity and merge Apokolips with New Genesis to create the Fifth World, with the New Gods of the Fourth World all deceased.
+Orion leaves the scene of the fray to die of his own wounds; and, seemingly with success, the Source entity reunites with the Anti-Life entity and merge Apokolips with New Genesis to create the Fifth World, with the New Gods of the Fourth World all deceased.

 In DC Universe #0, a bridge between the Countdown and Final Crisis limited series, Darkseid is resurrected on Earth.
 In Final Crisis, Darkseid and his minions now exist on Earth in the guises of organized criminals, with Darkseid taking the name "Boss Dark Side".
-Other New Gods, such as Metron and the Black Racer also appear reborn in newer, more elaborate Fifth World incarnations.
+Other New Gods, such as Metron and the Black Racer, also appear reborn in newer, more elaborate Fifth World incarnations.
 Orion is discovered dead by detective Dan Turpin, prompting the Guardians of the Universe to launch an investigation.
 Batman surmises that Orion was in fact killed not of injuries from battling Darkseid, but by a sort of bullet sent backwards in time.
 Darkseid spreads the Anti-Life Equation among the human population, creating monstrous slaves out of its victims as he ushers in the Final Crisis of Mankind.
 Shilo Norman begins recruiting an army, warning of a war in heaven having occurred where evil won.
 Darkseid similarly claims to have ultimately come out of this war in heaven the victor.
 The villain Libra reappears on Earth after a long absence, making promises to the villains of Earth in the name of the deity he worships.